PAlakj02/videodub/README.md

 ### 4. Audio Handling
 - The final enhanced video retains the original audio from the lipsynced video.

+### 5. Resolution Ratio Observations
+During the enhancement process, it was observed that the resolution ratio decreased over time for the lipsynced frames.
+Initially, the resolution ratio was approximately **0.9**, which dropped to **0.04** for certain regions.
+The application of GFPGAN successfully restored these regions to a higher resolution.

 ## Project Structure
 ```
 ├── GFPGAN/                    # Superresolution model